BasilBarnabyCa/s24-comp-2068-open-ai/README.md

 7. Connect to MongoDB in VS Code:
     - Open the Command Palette (Ctrl+Shift+P) and type MongoDB: Connect.
     - Select "Add Connection String" and paste the connection string you copied earlier.
-    - Enter the required credentials if prompted.

-## Career Path Analysis
-Developing the core functionality to analyze uploaded resumes using OpenAI's API involves several key steps.
-Below is an explanation of how the Career Path Analysis is generated:
-1. Preparation of the Directive:
-    - A detailed directive is created, instructing the AI on how to analyze the resume.
-The directive includes specific instructions on generating a structured JSON response, covering various aspects such as summary, career path, strong skills, suggested learning, suggested certifications, industry trends, and salary expectations.
-2. Integration with OpenAI's API:
-    - The application uses the OpenAI API to process the resume content.
-This involves sending a POST request to the OpenAI endpoint with the prepared directive and the resume text.
-3. Sending the Request:
-    - The POST request includes the following:
-      - Model Specification: The model used for generating responses.
-      - Messages: The directive is a system message and the user's resume text.
-      - Token Limit: A limit on the number of tokens (words and characters) to ensure a concise response.
-      - Headers: Authorization with the API key and content type as JSON.
-4. Receiving the Response:
-    - The OpenAI API processes the request and returns a response containing the AI-generated suggestions.
-This response includes the career path analysis and other requested details in JSON format.
-5. Parsing the Response:
-    - The application parses the JSON response to extract the relevant information.
-This involves ensuring the JSON is well-formatted and free of errors.
-6. Providing Career Suggestions:
-    - The parsed response is used to provide the user with career path suggestions.
-This includes:
-      - Summary: A summary of the resume.
-      - Career Path: An overview of suitable career paths with detailed roles and percentage matches.
-      - Strong Skills: Key skills are categorized with brief descriptions.
-      - Suggested Learning: Additional skills to learn and explanations.
-      - Suggested Certifications: Relevant industry certifications and courses with links.
-      - Industry Trends: Current trends in the industry.
-      - Salary Expectations: Salary ranges for the suggested roles.

 ## References
 - <a href="https://www.mongodb.com/docs/" target="_blank">MongoDB Documentation</a>